Q. WHAT IS NEW THIS YEAR?

-A. Papers are 7-10 pages long while posters are up to 4 pages long.
+Papers are 7-10 pages long while posters are up to 4 pages long.
 Papers will be reviewed by at least three (multidisciplinary) reviewers and only the highest quality submissions will be accepted.
 Posters will be lightly reviewed by two PC members and are seen as Works in Progress.
 While both will be included in the ACM Digital Library, papers will be orally presented and posters will be presented as posters.
-In some cases, if the PC considers it fitting, it will recommend that papers be shepherded and submitted as posters instead.
+In some cases, if the PC considers it fitting, it will recommend that papers be shepherded and/or submitted as posters instead.

-Q. What format should I use for a paper or poster?
+Q. What should a paper or poster look like?

-A. Open Sessions are meant to be interactive and inclusive.
+Open Sessions are meant to be interactive and inclusive.
 We set aside windows of time in the program when multiple open sessions might take place concurrently.
 These could have different formats.
 For example, an open session could include a panel discussion on a pressing topic of concern to the ICTD community (such as careers or ethics), a doctoral consortium (which we have already created space for in our program for ICTD X), a workshop (say on co-design methods), or a fireside chat with someone who may be a prominent personality in a space relevant to ICTD (say Mark Zuckerberg).
 We would like to see submissions that are creative, concrete, and completely described.
 We heavily encourage open sessions that bridge research, industry, and practice.
 For more info, check out our Call for Open Sessions.

 Q. Still have questions?